Scholarships and Bursaries

 Gordon and Violet Stackhouse Memorial Scholarship

 This scholarship is awarded annually to the student with the top academic record in his or her first year of studies, in memory of Gordon and Violet Stackhouse who were known for their sincere love for Jesus Christ, their commitment to the kingdom of God, their lives of integrity and grace, and their expression of love through sacrificial giving.

 Conway Holy Land Travel Bursary

-Dr. John Conway has generously endowed an annual $5,000 bursary for research and travel to the Holy Land.
+In 2011, Dr. John Conway generously endowed an annual $7,500 bursary for research and travel to the Holy Land.
 The bursary is intended to foster inter-religious dialogue and understanding of the region’s past and present and will be awarded to students interested in promoting a more peaceable and just future for this deeply troubled part of our world.
 Preferential attention will be given to the study and research of Christian-Jewish relations or Christian-Muslim relations.

-You must be an admitted Regent College student who will be returning to study on-campus at Regent for at least the Fall or Winter Terms immediately following your travels.
-Preference will be given to students with a demonstrated interest in Biblical Studies or Church History.
-The research and travel must occur in the calendar year of the award (2014).
+Qualifications: You must be an admitted Regent College student who has completed at least 9 credits.
+You must return to study on campus at Regent for at least one term immediately following your travels.
+The research and travel must occur in the calendar year the award is given.

-$5,000 bursary for research and travel to the Holy Land. $4,000 of the bursary will be applied to the travel, with the remaining $1,000 being applied to Regent on-campus tuition following the trip.
+Benefit: This is a $7,500 bursary for research and travel to the Holy Land.
+Of this total, $6,500 of the bursary will be applied to the travel, with the remaining $1,000 being applied to Regent on-campus tuition following the trip.